-Despite the fact that Napoleon Hill first introduced the concept of a mastermind nearly 80 years ago in his book Think and Grow Rich, mastermind groups are still fairly new to most people.
-Mastermind groups are supposed to help you get through challenges in business and in life, by using the collective intelligence of everyone in the group.
+Even though Napoleon Hill introduced the concept of a mastermind over 85 years ago in his book Think and Grow Rich, the idea of a “mastermind group” is still unfamiliar to most people.
+Mastermind groups harness the collective intelligence of everyone in the group to help members get through challenges in business and life.

 You may find someone in the group you mesh with well enough to work together studying one-on-one.
 Alternatively, you may find that you are the perfect person to help someone else in the group.
-Collaboration will help you get more done than you could alone.
+This collaboration will help you get more done than you could alone.

-Joining a mastermind group at this stage in the game gives you an advantage because you're already growing your network.
+Joining a mastermind can provide long-term benefits because you're already growing your network.
 You never know when a relationship could come in handy over the next few years while you're in law school and looking for a job.
 You may find a job opportunity that's not a good fit for you but immediately be able to pass it on to someone you know.
 Those connections you make in your mastermind may end up sending job leads and recommendations your way, too.

 Join an LSAT Mastermind to Take Your Studying to the Next Level

 If you need help with preparing for the LSAT, a mastermind is the way to go.
 And in case you were wondering, LSATMax includes a mastermind group as you will have access to seasoned, 99th percentile LSAT instructors throughout your LSAT prep via real-time message boards and Office Hours sessions, and with other students through our Discord boards.
 Register for a free trial today and see our mastermind resources for yourself.